 Radu Coliban holds a PhD degree in electronics from Transilvania University of Brasov, Romania.
 His PhD thesis is entitled „Data acquisition and nonlinear processing – applications in imaging and complex experiments in physics”.
 He is a student member of IEEE.
 His research interest include color and multispectral image processing, satellite image analysis, hardware design languages, FPGA programming and ASIC design.

-Stefan Popa is a licensed engineer in electronics and holds a MSc degree in Integrated Electronics Systems from Transilvania University of Brasov.
+Stefan Popa is a research assistant, licensed engineer in electronics and holds a MSc degree in Integrated Electronics Systems from Transilvania University of Brasov.
 In 2021 he defended his PhD thesis entitled “The Read-Out Controller ASIC for the ATLAS Experiment at LHC”, obtaining the PhD title (summa cum laude) from Transilvania University of Brasov, Departament of Electronics and Computers, and the topic of his PhD research is the signal acquisition and real-time processing systems.
 His research interests include hardware design languages (Verilog), FPGA programming and ASIC design.

-Gheorghe Toacse if full professor in Electronics and Computers Department he founded in 1990.
+Gheorghe Toacse is emeritus professor in Electronics and Computers Department he founded in 1990.
 Between 1984 and 1990 he was the head of Institute of Computing Techniques in Brasov and coordinated the team that designed and implemented the COBRA (COmputer BRAsov).